OpenAnswers/panther-docs/panther/rules/index.md

 # Details

-  Each rule definition is stored in yaml file.
+  Each rule definition is stored in a YAML file.

   A basic rule has a `name` followed by a *Select* verb, such as `match`, and an *Action* verb, such as `discard`: